ios-xr/iosxr-ansible/README.md

   * http://tc-midnight.cisco.com:8080/wiki/MB%20Cloud%20XR

   NOTE:
-    The nightly build images provided on the MB Cloud is based on xr-dev.
+    The nightly build images provided on the MB Cloud is based on xr-dev lineup.
-    Unfortunately, the missing Python libraries were committed to r60y (CSCux90222).
+    Unfortunately, the missing Python libraries were committed only to r60y (CSCux90222).
 These missing libraries are required for Ansible to run in "remote" mode.
-The tests that were exercising here run on "local" mode
+The playbooks under "local" directory use local mode and playbooks under "remote" use remote mode.
+If you want to run playbooks under "remote" directory, you will need to build your own XRV9K image from r60y lineup and install it on your VMs.

 - You will also need k9sec security package to be installed in your XRV9K VMs.
   Using the following example command to install the k9sec pacakge.